evolvingprimate/algorhythmic/replit.md

 # Algorhythmic - AI-Powered Audio-Reactive Art Platform

 ## Overview
-Algorhythmic is a revenue-generating web application that transforms sound into stunning AI-generated artwork in real-time.
-Users select artistic styles and artists, and the AI creates audio-reactive visualizations.
-The system learns from user preferences through voting to continuously improve personalization.
-The project aims to be a cross-platform web app, with future plans for native TV applications and social features, operating on a freemium model.
+Algorhythmic is a revenue-generating web application that transforms sound into real-time AI-generated artwork.
+Users can select artistic styles and artists, and the AI creates audio-reactive visualizations.
+The system continuously improves personalization through user voting.
+The project aims to be a cross-platform web app with future plans for native TV applications and social features, operating on a freemium model.

 ## User Preferences
 - Theme: Light mode default with dark mode toggle